abbbi/virtnbdbackup/README.md

     already defined bitmaps (if disk was restored from a storage snapshot, for example )
- 4) `virtnbdbackup` is started on an backup target directory with an old state and starts from a wrong checkpoint count, attempting to re-define an checkpoint whose bitmap already exists (might happen if you rotate backup directories and pick the wrong target directory for some reason)
+ 4) `virtnbdbackup` is started on an backup target directory with an old state and starts from a wrong checkpoint count, now attempting to create an checkpoint whose bitmap already exists (might happen if you rotate backup directories and pick the wrong target directory with an older state for some reason)

 To troubleshoot this situation, use virsh to list the checkpoints that libvirt thinks are existent using: